Football 5-a-side at the Summer Paralympics

-Football 5-a-side has been contested at the Summer Paralympics since 2004.
+Football 5-a-side, also known as blind football, has been contested at the Summer Paralympics since 2004.
 The competition has consisted of a single event, men's team; women have never competed.
 Football 5-a-side is an adaptation of football for athletes with visual impairments including blindness.
 The sport, governed by the International Blind Sports Federation (IBSA), is played with modified FIFA rules.